mkorthof/freenom-script/README.md

 ### Issues

+#### Timeout

+In case of dns issues where resolving does not work correctly and curl times out to https://my.freecom.com ('exit code 28'), try setting `freenom_http_resolve="1"`.
+This make sure curl uses Freenoms own public dns servers.

+#### Account

-You need an actual freenom account, as Social Sign-in will not work.
+You need an actual Freenom account, as using Social Sign-in will not work.
 Workaround: use password reset, see [KB](https://my.freenom.com/knowledgebase.php?action=displayarticle&id=27) and issue [#56](https://github.com/mkorthof/freenom-script/issues/56).

+#### Get ip

 Make sure 'curl' and/or 'dig' is installed (e.g. debian: dnsutils or redhat: bind-utils).
 In case of issues try running curl and dig command manually.